Why a Play-Based Preschool?

 When does the school year begin and end?

-The school year starts after Labor Day in September and runs through the first week of June.
+The school year starts after Labor Day in September and runs through the beginning of June.

 What is the structure of class time?